-9.1.2.
-Information required -In specifying a particular grade of concrete, the following information shall be included;

-(a) Type of mix, that is, design mix concrete or nominal mix concrete; (b) Grade designation; (c) Type of cement; (d) Maximum nominal size of aggregate; (e) Minimum cement content (for design mix concrete); (f) Maximum water-cement ratio; (g) Workability; (h) Mix proportion (for nominal mix concrete); (j) Exposure conditions as per Tables 4 and 5; (k) Maximum temperature of concrete at the time of placing; (m) Method of placing; and (n) Degree of supervision.

-9.1.2.1.
-In appropriate circumstances, the following additional information may be specified;

-(a) Type aggregate, (b) Maximum cement, and (c) Whether an admixture shall or shall not be used and the type of admixture and the condition of use.
+- 9.1.2.
+Information required -In specifying a particular grade of concrete, the following information shall be included; - (a) Type of mix, that is, design mix concrete or nominal mix concrete; (b) Grade designation; - (c) Type of cement; (d) Maximum nominal size of aggregate; (e) Minimum cement content (for design mix concrete); (f) Maximum water-cement ratio; (g) Workability; (h) Mix proportion (for nominal mix concrete); (j) Exposure conditions as per Tables 4 and 5; (k) Maximum temperature of concrete at the time of placing; (m) Method of placing; and (n) Degree of supervision. - 9.1.2.1.
+In appropriate circumstances, the following additional information may be specified; - (a) Type aggregate, (b) Maximum cement, and (c) Whether an admixture shall or shall not be used and the type of admixture and the condition of use. - 9.2.

-9.2.
 Design mix concrete -9.2.1.
-As the guarantor of quality of concrete used in the construction, the constructor shall carry out the mix design and the mix so
+As the guarantor of quality of concrete used in the construction, the constructor shall carry out the mix design and the mix so designed (not the method of design) shall be approved by the employer within the limitations of parameters and other stipulations laid down by this standard. - 9.2.2.

-9.2.2.
 The mix shall be designed to produce the grade of concrete having the required workability and characteristic strength not less than appropriate values given in Table 2.
-The target mean strength of concrete mix should be equal to the characteristic strength plus 1.65 times the standard deviation.

-9.2.3.
-Mix design done earlier not prior to one year may be considered adequate for later work provided there is no change in source and the quality, of the materials.
+The target mean strength of concrete mix should be equal to the characteristic strength plus 1.65 times the standard deviation. - 9.2.3.
+Mix design done earlier not prior to one year may be considered adequate for later work provided there is no change in source and the quality, of the materials. - 9.2.4.

-9.2.4.
 Standard deviation - The standard deviation for each grade of concrete shall be calculated, separately.